GiulioRomualdi/ho-ho-helper/README.md

 - 🔒 **Constraint Support**: Avoids conflicts like couples gifting each other or other custom constraints.
 - 📝 **TOML-based Configuration**: Input participants and constraints via a user-friendly TOML file.
 - 📤 **Optional Email Notifications**: Automatically send assignments to participants (optional).
+- 💰 **Budget Reminders**: Configure a maximum gift budget and currency that get included in emails.

 ---